pmerkleplant/garden.merkleplant.xyz/content/post/rugging-erc20-allowances-via-permit2.md

 date = "2022-11-21"
 +++

-On November the 17th Uniswap released a new generation token approval contract - [`Permit2`](https://github.com/Uniswap/permit2).
+On November 17th Uniswap released a new generation token approval contract - [`Permit2`](https://github.com/Uniswap/permit2).

 `Permit2` is an exciting new piece of infrastructure enabling token approval management independent of the ERC20 token implementation itself.